MarcusElwin/MarcusElwin.github.io/ds-with-mac/content/posts/testing-ml/index.md

 [^1]: The above quote is excerpted from Huyen, C. (2022).
 Designing machine learning systems.
 {{< /notice >}}

-The image below shows a high-level overview of what an *ML-system* is:
+The image below shows a high-level overview of what a *ML-system* is:

 ![ML System](/ml-system.png "Overview of ML System adopted from Huyen, C. (2022).
 Designing machine learning systems.")

 Starting with the *input* part of the system, one can see the following components:
 * *ML System users*: this can be both external and internal such as end-users or internal teams or other *ML systems*.
-* *Business Requirements*: depending on the company this might be from a *product manager*, *business translator* or other internal *stakeholders* as e.g. marketing.
+* *Business Requirements*: depending on the company this might be coming from a *product manager*, *business translator* or other internal *stakeholders* as e.g. marketing.
 * *ML System developers*: different roles such as *ML Engineer*, *AI Engineer*, *Data Scientist*, *Data Engineer* or *Software Developer*.

 As popularized by Google in their 2015 paper [Hidden Technical Debt in Machine Learning Systems](https://proceedings.neurips.cc/paper_files/paper/2015/file/86df7dcfd896fcaf2674f757a2463eba-Paper.pdf) the actual ML algorithm is a quite small component of the entire system.
-You may have heard that data scientists tend to spend >= 20% of their time on actual modelling, and <= 80% of their time on other activities such as cleaning of data.
+You may have heard that data scientists tend to spend >= **20%** of their time on actual modelling, and <= **80%** of their time on other activities such as cleaning of data.
 This of course varies between different companies, but I have rarely worked at places where modelling has been 100% of my focus.

-Whilst *infrastructure*, *data*, *feature engineering*, *evaluation* and *deployment* are all **vital** components, especially when going from experimentation all the way to production.
+Looking inside the "box" of a ML-system *infrastructure*, *data*, *feature engineering*, *evaluation* and *deployment* are all **vital** components, especially when going from experimentation all the way to production.
 This is probably one of the reasons why *ML Engineering* has been so popular in the recent years.
 In my experience the end-to-end (E2E) system design should be thought of already in the earlier stages of developing a ML system to ensure sucess of a ML powered project or product.

 On another note, here we use the term *ML System* but you might have also heard *data product*:

 {{< notice note >}}
-Some might se a ML system a form of **data product**.
-There are many other examples but key thing is that *data* is an important component to building the product experience.
+Some might see a ML system a form of **data product**.
+There are many other examples (*data source*, *a table*, *dashboard*, etc) but key thing here, is *data* which is an important component to building the *product experience*.
 {{< /notice >}}